Predicting Events in MOBA Games: Prediction, Attribution, and Evaluation: Task and Dataset

 \begin{itemize}

-\item \textbf{Hero} As shown in Figure \ref{fig:hero_features}, hero-features contain the information of the ten heroes in the game, including the hero's ID (name), camp, level, kill-count, assist-count, death-count, skills' information, and many other features.
+\item \textbf{Hero} \textit{Heroes} are the game characters that are controlled by the players.
+As shown in Figure \ref{fig:hero_features}, hero-features contain the information of the ten heroes in the game, including the hero's ID (name), camp, level, kill-count, assist-count, death-count, skills' information, and many other features.

 \item \textbf{Global} Global features describe the game's overall situations, including the game-time, number of two camps' alive heroes, money-amount, and number of alive towers.
 An example of global features is shown in Figure \ref{fig:global_features}.